-Fired Florida officer argues shooting of motorist was legal
+Judge postpones hearing for officer who killed motorist

-PALM BEACH GARDENS, Fla. – Prosecutors will attempt to convince a judge to let them try a fired Florida police officer who fatally shot a stranded and legally armed black motorist, arguing he should not be covered by the state's controversial "stand your ground" law.
+PALM BEACH GARDENS, Fla. – A judge late Tuesday postponed a hearing that will decide whether a fired Florida police officer who fatally shot a stranded and legally armed black motorist should stand trial.

-They and Nouman Raja's attorneys are scheduled to square off Wednesday and Thursday before Circuit Judge Samantha Schosberg Feuer, who will decide whether the former Palm Beach Gardens officer should face trial for the Oct.
+Circuit Judge Samantha Schosberg Feuer postponed the two-day "stand your ground" hearing for Nouman Raja, which had been scheduled to begin Wednesday.
+It is now set for May 8.
+No reason was immediately given.

+Raja's attorneys want Schosberg Feuer to throw out manslaughter and attempted murder charges against their client for the Oct.
 18, 2015, shooting of 31-year-old Corey Jones.
 If the judge lets the case proceed, Raja, 40, is scheduled to go on trial in July on manslaughter and attempted murder charges and could face life in prison if convicted.

 Florida's law, which gained national prominence in 2012 after neighborhood watch captain George Zimmerman fatally shot black teenager Trayvon Martin, was rewritten by the Legislature last year to put the burden of proof on prosecutors.
 They now must convince a judge that a shooting appears unjustified before the case can be tried.